 While it is common for college students to experience stress while on campus, it is important to know that studying abroad may compound this stress due to the natural challenges of living and studying in a foreign country/culture.
-This page will offers students advice on how to prepare for their study abroad experience as well as access counseling services while abroad.
+This page offers students advice on how to prepare for their study abroad experience as well as how to access counseling services while abroad.

-Students who participate in regular counseling to help manage stress, anxiety, or other mental health conditions should plan ahead for their semester abroad.
+Students who participate in regular counseling to help manage stress, anxiety, or other mental health conditions should plan ahead for their semester abroad:

-Students and faculty may worry that their friend/student is experiencing difficulty coping with stress and/or other mental health conditions while abroad.
+Students or faculty may worry that their friend/student is experiencing difficulty coping with stress and/or other mental health conditions while abroad.
 We encourage students and faculty to speak to an SU Abroad staff member and/or refer the student to seek assistance.

 Consider referring a student to the SU Abroad staff if you notice: